loxavia/edx-documentation/en_us/edx_style_guide/source/DocTranslationProcess.rst

 In addition, you or another person on the translation team should understand Github repositories and the Github pull request process.
-For more information about using Github, see https://help.git.com.You or another person on the translation team should understand Github repositories and the Github pull request process.
+For more information about using Github, see https://help.git.com.
+You or another person on the translation team should understand Github repositories and the Github pull request process.
 For more information, see https://help.git.com.